Khufu

 Statuette of King Khufu

-The Khufu Statuette or the Ivory figurine of Khufu is an ancient Egyptian statue.
-Historically and archaeologically significant, it was found in 1903 by Sir William Matthew Flinders Petrie during excavation of Kom el-Sultan in Abydos.
-Despite the discovery of a few other small fragments of the king’s statues and statuettes, this ivory statuette is...
+The Khufu Statuette or the ivory figurine of Khufu is an ancient Egyptian statue which is historically and archaeologically significant; it was found in 1903 by Sir William Matthew Flinders Petrie during the excavation of Kom el-Sultan in Abydos.
+Despite the discovery of a few other small fragments of the king’s statues and statuettes, this...

 Magic knife (peseshkef) inscribed for King Khufu